K1R5MM5N/K1R5MM5N/README.md

    -: ✧ :-゜・．_________

-❕❕❕❕PLEASE TELL ME IF MY ACRIONS MAKE YOU UNCOMFORTABLE
+❕❕❕❕PLEASE TELL ME IF MY ACTIONS MAKE YOU UNCOMFORTABLE

     .・゜゜・_____  ________,, (⁠⁠´⁠ω⁠｀⁠⁠)